Howard Hughes: Aviation and aerospace

-Another portion of Hughes' commercial interests involved aviation, airlines, and the aerospace and defense industries.
+Another portion of Hughes's commercial interests involved aviation, airlines, and the aerospace and defense industries.
 A lifelong aircraft enthusiast and pilot, Hughes survived four airplane accidents: one in a Thomas-Morse Scout while filming Hell's Angels, one while setting the airspeed record in the Hughes Racer, one at Lake Mead in 1943, and the near-fatal crash of the Hughes XF-11 in 1946.
 At Rogers Airport in Los Angeles, he learned to fly from pioneer aviators, including Moye Stephens and J.B.
 Alexander.
 He set many world records and commissioned the construction of custom aircraft for himself while heading Hughes Aircraft at the airport in Glendale, CA. Operating from there, the most technologically important aircraft he commissioned was the Hughes H-1 Racer.
 On September 13, 1935, Hughes, flying the H-1, set the landplane airspeed record of 352 mph over his test course near Santa Ana, California (Giuseppe Motta reaching 362 mph in 1929 and George Stainforth reached 407.5 mph in 1931, both in seaplanes).
 This marked the last time in history that an aircraft built by a private individual set the world airspeed record.
 A year and a half later, on January 19, 1937, flying the same H-1 Racer fitted with longer wings, Hughes set a new transcontinental airspeed record by flying non-stop from Los Angeles to Newark in seven hours, 28 minutes, and 25 seconds (beating his own previous record of nine hours, 27 minutes).
 His average ground-speed over the flight was 322 mph.

 The H-1 Racer featured a number of design innovations: it had retractable landing gear (as Boeing Monomail had five years before), and all rivets and joints set flush into the body of the aircraft to reduce drag.
 The H-1 Racer is thought to have influenced the design of a number of World War II fighters such as the Mitsubishi A6M Zero, Focke-Wulf Fw 190, and F8F Bearcat, although that has never been reliably confirmed.
 In 1975 the H-1 Racer was donated to the Smithsonian.